 The scientific name for the condition we call spider veins is telangiectasia.
-But no matter what you call them, nobody wants to see this web-like phenomenon take root on their one and only face.
+But no matter what you call them, nobody wants to see this web-like phenomenon take root on their face or body.
 While it’s common for spider veins to appear on the legs, they are far less common on the face.
 But that’s cold comfort for those who have them there.
-In a nutshell, spider veins, no matter where they appear, are nothing more than dilated blood vessels in the uppermost layer of the skin.
+In a nutshell, no matter where they appear, spider veins are nothing more than dilated blood vessels in the uppermost layer of the skin.
 What causes them to dilate is what we’re going to investigate.
-And then we’ll provide some pro tips on how to deal with them effectively.
+And then we’ll provide some pro tips on dealing with them effectively.

 Some of the most common causes of spider lines on the face are:

 - Aging - As the skin on the face loses collagen, these thin-walled veins become more visible through the thinner, aging skin.